CookieHCl/cookiehcl.github.io/source/_posts/SNU/4-1/컴퓨터그래픽스/250403-splines.md

 Generalized version of B-Splines!
 We use rational polynomial to represent conics (circle, ellipses, hyperbolics).
 Rational polynomial is invariant under projective transformation.
-Non-uniform means we can use non-uniform location of control points.
+Non-uniform means we can use non-uniform location of knots.

 # Surfaces